Traitis/website/traitis/content/vision/about.rst

 The data trust will be governed by a board of trustees, who will make decisions about data access on behalf of those the data is about.
 Ideally, this board will consist of folks who understand labor law, trade unions representatives, security experts, etc.

-To ensure the data can never be accessed by governments, we will store it in Switzerland and incorporate the trust in Iceland.
+To ensure the data can never be accessed by governments, we will store it in Switzerland and incorporate the data trust in Iceland.